Bilmem2/LINE1_NDD_Promoters/README.md

 ## Citation

 > Sevilmiş C. (2026).
-Promoter-Specific Depletion of LINE-1 in Neurodevelopmental Disorder Genes.
+LINE-1 Depletion at Promoters of Neurodevelopmental Disorder Genes: A Genome-Wide Analysis.

 ---